tuxsoft/WeatherStation/README.md

 ## Software:

-The main components is the embedded firmware in the Wemoss, in addition there is are a few simple python modules that comprise of the weewx driver (TuxSoft3DP) and a simple GUI based Weather monitor that provides a wind direction indicator and some basic information that is updated as received by the station.
+The main components is the embedded firmware in the Wemos, in addition there is are a few simple python modules that comprise of the weewx driver (TuxSoft3DP) and a simple GUI based Weather monitor that provides a wind direction indicator and some basic information that is updated as received by the station.
 The other module is a simple UDP packet monitor primarily used for debugging and to detect when OTA mode is enabled.

-The Wemoss code is compiled in with the Arduino (1.8.9) IDE, things that you might like to modify are..
+The Wemos code is compiled in with the Arduino (1.8.9) IDE, things that you might like to modify are..

  * Everything
  * INVERT_VANE if you end up installing your magnet backwards (see src.ino)